jsohlendorff/continuous_time_LTMLE/article.typ

 When looking at the selection of nuisance parameter models for the pseudo-outcomes, we find that the linear model provides the most biased estimates for the non-debiased ICE-IPCW estimator
-(Figure @fig:boxplot_censored_ice_ipcw), though the differences are not substantial.
+(@fig:boxplot_censored_ice_ipcw), though the differences are not substantial.
-In Figure @fig:boxplot_censored, we see that for the debiased ICE-IPCW estimator, there is no substantial difference between the linear, scaled quasibinomial, and tweedie models.
+In @fig:boxplot_censored, we see that for the debiased ICE-IPCW estimator, there is no substantial difference between the linear, scaled quasibinomial, and tweedie models.
 Also note that the Tweedie model produces slightly larger standard errors for the debiased ICE-IPCW estimator